How Software Testing Enhances Video Production

 6. Live Streaming & Broadcasting Reliability

-The act of streaming live and broadcasting an audience presents a set of one-off obstacles since videos need to be streamed in real-time without any lags.
-Conducting tests helps to find out that streaming platforms stay functional under various situations.
+The act of streaming live and broadcasting an audience presents a set of unique obstacles since videos need to be streamed in real-time without any lags.
+Conducting tests helps to ascertain that streaming platforms stay functional under various scenarios.

-· Load Testing: Assesses how thousands of possible users can access the platform and evaluate its performance.
+· Load Testing: Assesses how thousands of potential users can access the platform and evaluate its performance.

 · Failover Testing: Tests how backup systems and server redundancy will work if there is any failure.